 Leder has been directing consistently for the past 30 years.
 She started with an episode of L.A.
 Law and did a series of TV movies.
 Then flipped those into The Peacemaker, Deep Impact, and Pay It Forward.She transitioned back into television in the 2000s with runs on West Wing and The Leftovers.
 Leder can handle big science fiction but always grounds it in personal struggles.

-Nair started in documentary film, but quickly shifted that perspective into creating personal stories like Monsoon Wedding and The Namesake.
+Nair started in documentary film, but quickly shifted into creating personal stories like Monsoon Wedding and The Namesake.

 Recently she’s focused on creating interesting characters, as seen in her Amelia Earhart biopic, Amelia, and her chess movie, Queen of Katwe.
 She’s visually gifted and always finds the nuance of every scene.
 Truly focused on “show, don’t tell.”

 A multi-hyphenate and artist, July has spread her wings in the indie scene.
 Her movie, Me, You, And Everyone We Know, won the Golden Camera Award at Cannes.
 She’s since focused on her own work and creating personal stories.
 Her characters and situations are always left of center and unique.
 She has an untitled heist film slated for 2019.

 In 1980, a little movie called Private Benjamin put Goldie Hawn into the spotlight and helped Meyers break into Hollywood.
 After that successful writing assignment, Meyers continued to be a reliable writer, finally getting the chance to direct with 1998’s Parent Trap remake.Since then she’s been a force in Hollywood, tackling memorable movies like The Holiday and Something’s Gotta Give.
 She’s now at the top of the Hollywood Directing tier, which means she usually gets to direct what she writes, like she did on The Intern.